cncf/china-video-block/README.md

 # China Video Block
 This is a WordPress plugin which contains a Gutenberg block.
 The block allows for embedding a video in a WordPress post or page.
 If the user who views the page is in China, a different video will show from users in the rest of the world.
-This is to appropriately deal with China's Internet wall.
+This is to appropriately deal with China's Internet wall which blocks YouTube and other video platforms.

 This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).